ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_result_cache_max_entry_size {#query-result-cache-max-entry-size}

 Maximum size in bytes SELECT query results may have to be saved in the query result cache.
+This is a server-level setting which takes effect only after server restart.

 Possible values: